NitikaNahata/DS_5500/README.md

 - The classified mood is mapped to a range of song features such as valence and energy.
 - Example: Songs with low valence and energy are identified as suitable matches.

-### **Step 4: Querying RAG Database**
+### **Step 4: Querying Database for the song**
-- The system queries a Retrieval-Augmented Generation (RAG) database containing metadata for songs.
+- The system queries a database containing metadata for songs.
-- The RAG database includes features like valence, energy, and tempo for each song.
+- The database includes features like valence, energy, and tempo for each song.

 ### **Step 5: Generating Top Recommendations**
 - Songs matching the specified feature range are retrieved from the database.